xdissent/django-debug-toolbar/README.rst

    * `EXTRA_SIGNALS`: An array of custom signals that might be in your project, defined as the python path to the signal.

+   * `EDITOR`: The command to use when launching an editor from the Templates panel.

    Example configuration::

 	def custom_show_toolbar(request):